-Seven Actions Required to Meet NonProfit Challenges in 2020
+Seven Actions Required to Meet Not-For-Profit Challenges in 2020

-In a survey by AIDC of Not-For-Profit entities and the challenges they face in 2020, financial sustainability has been found to be the #1 Top Issue for Board Directors and Executive team members of Australian nonprofit entities.
-Nonprofit funding has always been challenging, but the impacts of COVID-19 have seen significant change in the form of reduced government assistance and growing competition for each charitable dollar, it’s no surprise that fund raising effectiveness is now top of mind for nonprofits.
+In a survey by AIDC of Not-For-Profit entities and the challenges they face in 2020, financial sustainability has been found to be the #1 Top Issue for Board Directors and Executive team members.
+NonProfit funding has always been challenging, but the impacts of COVID-19 have seen significant change in the form of reduced government assistance and growing competition for each charitable dollar.
+It’s no surprise that fund raising effectiveness is now top of mind for Not-For-Profits.

-With the enduring COVID-19 pandemic continuing in the foreseeable future, Not-For-Profit organisations, particularly those with a focus on mental health, are increasingly vulnerable and are feeling their financial and operational issues even more so in this “new normal”.
-The pandemic has exposed the economic vulnerabilities and driven nonprofits to be more resourceful, innovative in the way they do business, and to find ways to plan ahead.
+With the COVID-19 pandemic continuing in the foreseeable future, Not-For-Profit organisations, particularly those with a focus on mental health, are increasingly vulnerable and are feeling their financial and operational issues even more so in this “new normal”.
+The pandemic has exposed economic vulnerabilities, and driven Nonprofits to be more resourceful and innovative in the way they do business, and to find ways to plan ahead.

 Not-For-Profit organisations were initially left out of the Australian Government’s stimulus package announced in response to the impacts of the global pandemic.
 This delay in support has put added pressure on organisations to rethink the way they seek and manage funding.

 Financial and operational stresses that were present before the global pandemic have been exacerbated, and a new set of challenges has been created.

 Download our “7 Actions Businesses Need to Take Now” playbook.

 Just how long the COVID-19 pandemic and global economic recession will last is uncertain.
 So, the dilemma confronting Australian Not-For-Profits is how to keep the doors open and remain viable at this time.